subhashishansda4/Game-Reviews/README.md

 ![steam_ui](https://github.com/subhashishansda4/Game-Reviews/blob/main/misc/steam%20ui.jpg)

 Here are some of the features of the Steam UI:
-* A library of games: The Steam UI has a large library of games that users can browse and purchase
+* **A library of games**: The Steam UI has a large library of games that users can browse and purchase
-* A store: The Steam UI has a store where users can purchase games, DLC, and other content
+* **A store**: The Steam UI has a store where users can purchase games, DLC, and other content
-* A community: The Steam UI has a built-in community where users can connect with other gamers, chat with friends, and join groups
+* **A community**: The Steam UI has a built-in community where users can connect with other gamers, chat with friends, and join groups
-* A workshop: The Steam UI has a workshop where users can find and download mods, maps, and other user-created content for their games
+* **A workshop**: The Steam UI has a workshop where users can find and download mods, maps, and other user-created content for their games
-* A news section: The Steam UI has a news section where users can find news and updates about Steam and its games
+* **A news section**: The Steam UI has a news section where users can find news and updates about Steam and its games

 ### Steam Game ID
 The Steam game ID is a unique identifier for a game on Steam.
 It is used to identify the game in Steam APIs, such as the User Reviews API.
 To get user reviews for a game, you need to know the game's Steam ID